 The Book Dresser

-I hope these have given you some ideas for your own book displays.
-We’ve had lots of fun trying to find new creative ways to display our books and will add more as we discover them.
+We hope these have given you some ideas for your own book displays.
+We’ve had lots of fun trying to find new creative ways to display books and will add more as we discover them.
 If you’re still stretched for space then you might like to check out our post on culling your books (although we realise that this is always a last resort!).
 Conversely, if you want even MORE books then here’s our feature on how to collect books on a budget.
-Tell us your favourite unusual way to showcase your bookish collection below.